 The Change Leader Institute is a professional development course that addresses leadership issues in relation to leading change.
-Our goals are to better equip arts and cultural leaders to deal with environmental and organizational change, and also to create a statewide mentoring network in the arts and cultural community.
+Our goal is to better equip arts and cultural leaders to deal with environmental and organizational change, and also to create a statewide mentoring network in the arts and cultural community.

 **Please note that there is currently a wait-list for the Change Leader Institute.
 Submit an application to be placed on the wait-list.